DCC-EX/dcc-ex.github.io/docs/reference/software/hal.rst

     .. code-block:: none

         _begin	Initialise serial line.
-        _loop	State machine to read incoming characters and decode rudimentary data messsages.
+        _loop	State machine to read incoming characters and decode rudimentary data messages.
         _read	Return current state from received data messages.
         _write	Send simple messages over serial line

 2. HAL: Remove the ability to switch off pull-ups for inputs?
-Initially the IODevice class was implemented with pullups switched permanently on for input pins.
+Initially the IODevice class was implemented with pull-ups switched permanently on for input pins.
 On the PCF8574 they have to be on anyway, because of the way the chip works.
-    So I added them, but @UKBloke asked why anyone wouldn’t want pullups enabled?
+    So I added them, but @UKBloke asked why anyone wouldn’t want pull-ups enabled?
 Most, if not all, sensors operate by pulling a pin down to earth.
 Look at pushbuttons, microswitches, relays, hall effect sensors, and others.
-So supplying a pullup, and inverting (0V=active=true, 5V=inactive=false), would seem to be the standard.
+So supplying a pull-up, and inverting (0V=active=true, 5V=inactive=false), would seem to be the standard.
 Pull-up+inversion is now default if not configured otherwise.
 3. I2C: The overall capacitance of an I2C bus is limited in the specification to 400pF.
 Above this, the slew rate of the clock and data signals is too slow to achieve the expected performance.
 Capacitance increases with bus length,